moinymoh/Sweet-Delight-Bakery/README.md

 # Sweet Delights Bakery
 ## A Bakery Shop React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with vite.

 ## Getting Started